aklump/drupal_loft_lib/README.md

 **DO NOT ENABLE THIS, IT IS NOT A MODULE.**

-The Drupal 8 version of this is not really a module, but an entry in your root composer.json
+The Drupal 8 version of this is not really a module, but an entry in your root _composer.json_

-Add the following:
+Add the following to the _repositories_ section of the root _composer.json_

     {
         "repositories": [